Important Information for Runners

 The race will start at 10:00am prompt.
 Please arrive in good time and follow the instructions of the marshals on the day.

-Participants who sign up before 2 October September will receive their race number and timing chip in the post in time for the event.
-Anyone who signs up after this date will need to collect their pack on the day of the event in the main marquee between 8.30-9.30am.
+Participants who sign up before the specified date will receive their race number and timing chip in the post in time for the event.
+Anyone who signs up after this will need to collect their pack on the day of the event in the main marquee between 8.30-9.30am.

-If for any reason you signed up prior to 2 October and your pack didn’t arrive prior to the event, please see the team in the marquee on event day who can allocate you a new bib number and t-shirt.
+If for any reason you sign up and your pack doesn’t arrive prior to the event, please see the team in the marquee on event day who can allocate you a new bib number and t-shirt.

 Please remember there is NO parking at Rothamsted Research.
 Please do not park on the grass verges around Harpenden Common.